 On this page

-Everyone loves a bargain, but many older people in the ACT forget to grab one of the best deals on offer – the ACT Seniors Card.
+Everyone loves a bargain, but once they turn 60 many people in the ACT forget to grab one of the best deals on offer – the free ACT Seniors Card.

 Even if you have not fully retired from the workforce, it’s worth checking to see if you are eligible for a Seniors Card, as the rules in many states allow you to undertake some paid work and still receive a card.

 Getting a non-means-tested Seniors Card gives you access to valuable concessions on transport costs and discounts from participating businesses for a wide range of goods and services.

 To help you make the most of this valuable free scheme, check out SuperGuide’s detailed guide to accessing and using your ACT Seniors Card.

 What benefits are available?

-With an ACT Seniors Card you can access lots of discount offers and this includes generous public transport and government concessions in some states.
+With an ACT Seniors Card you can access lots of discount offers on goods and services you purchase, plus generous public transport concessions and reductions on some government fees and charges.

 The discounts available from participating businesses vary considerably, with many of the benefits related to holidays, travel and hospitality.
 There are also discounts on everyday items like automotive services, household needs, recreation and professional services.

-Although discount offers are available year-round from participating businesses, some states also offer special time limited deals.
-That means it’s a good idea to regularly check the ACT Seniors Card website for the current deals and offers.
+Although discount offers are available year-round from participating businesses, some offers are special time-limited deals.
+That means it’s a good idea to regularly check the ACT Seniors Card website for the current discounts and offers.